Leibniz-IWT/thermophysical_properties_of_metallic_melts/surface_tension_measured/README.md

 ![grafik](https://github.com/user-attachments/assets/00f41b43-6acf-4542-9d1c-61d3a033fa7e)

 # Methodology
 All values in this database are measured through the oscillating droplet method with a molten metal droplet generator.
-You can find more information on this method in the following papers:
+You can find more information on this method in the following publications:

 Fahimi, K., Mädler, L. & Ellendt, N. Measurement of surface tension with free-falling oscillating molten metal droplets: a numerical and experimental investigation.
 Exp Fluids 64, 133 (2023). https://doi.org/10.1007/s00348-023-03678-9

 Fahimi, K., Mädler, L. & Ellendt, N. Exploring droplet oscillation dynamics in surface tension measurements.
 Exp Fluids 65, 184 (2024). https://doi.org/10.1007/s00348-024-03926-6

+# More references for measured data:
+Al-Si-Fe:
+Tisha, L.S., Toenjes, A. and Ellendt, N. (2025), Impact of Iron Contamination on Liquid Properties and Microstructural Evolution in AlSi20.
+Adv.
+Eng.
+Mater.
+2401541. https://doi.org/10.1002/adem.202401541

 # Acknowledgement:
 The authors would like to thank the German Research Foundation (DFG) for the financial support of the project under Project Number El737/3-1.